rempsyc/niceplots/README.md

 # niceplots
-Functions to make easily customizable plots using ggplot2
+Convenience functions to make easily customizable plots (via ggplot2), nice APA tables exportable to Word, and various other tasks.

 See tutorials here: